spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-segmentation-ms.rst

 Contrast-agnostic
 *****************

 As described in the :ref:`contrasts` section, SCT has moved towards developing contrast-agnostic segmentation tools.
-The ``ms_lesion`` model is SCT's effort to create a contrast-agnostic lesion segmentation tool that can be used on any type of image (T1, T2, T2*, etc.), in order to ensure consistent lesion segmentation results between contrasts.
+The ``lesion_ms`` model is SCT's effort to create a contrast-agnostic lesion segmentation tool that can be used on any type of image (T1, T2, T2*, etc.), in order to ensure consistent lesion segmentation results between contrasts.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/sct_deepseg/ms_lesion.png
    :align: center
    :figwidth: 60%

-You can try the ``ms_lesion`` on the sample T2w image using the following command:
+You can try the ``lesion_ms`` on the sample T2w image using the following command:

 .. code:: sh

-   sct_deepseg sms_lesion -i t2.nii.gz -qc ./qc
+   sct_deepseg lesion_ms -i t2.nii.gz -qc ./qc

 :Input arguments:
-    - ``ms_lesion``: Task
+    - ``lesion_ms``: Task
     - ``-i`` : Input T2w image with fake lesion
     - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the segmentation slice-by-slice